pawelgrzybek/pawelgrzybek.com/content/posts/2019-08-08-promise-combinators-explained.md

 ### Promise.allSettled()

-Use `Promise.allSettled` when you check when when all promises settled regardless of the result (resolved or rejected).
+Use `Promise.allSettled` when you want to handle when all promises are settled regardless of the result (fulfilled or rejected).
 Look ma, no catch!

 ```js
 Promise.allSettled([